metrorailings/OwlBlog/content/posts/week-15-insights.md

 Brees playing awful so far, but a quick snap completely threw the Chiefs defense off and set up a big play for a goal-to-go series.

 Kansas is actually running the football with some gusto.
 Not sure what happened to New Orleans and their vaunted run defense.
+Is it likely the Saints are selling out and assuming every play to be a pass?